Denali 1999, J.S. Milne

 Day 11.
 Yet another fine day, and so I set off once more for the summit.
 This time there were climbers ahead of me.
 I passed all but one on the climb to Denali pass, and caught the last just 50 feet before the top.
 By a remarkable coincidence, he was a young New Zealander from Queenstown (where I spent all my holidays in my youth) who had started his climb from the 14,200 ft camp.
 For 20 minutes, the highest point in the United States was occupied by two Kiwis.
 Without the strong cross wind of the day before, traversing the summit ridge was pure delight.

 According to one guide book, the usual time for the trip from the 17,200 camp to the summit and back is 8--12 hours, and according to the other it is 10--15 hours.
 Most parties were taking over 10 hours and returning exhausted.
-I had taken 6 1/4 hours.
+I had taken a little over 6 hours.

 While we were at the 17,200 camp, one member of a party of three suffered from altitude sickness while attempting the summit.
 On the descent, he fell, pulling another climber with him, on the dangerous snow/ice slope between the camp and Denali Pass.
 Fortunately, the third member saved the group.